hari9526/extension-methods-demo/README.md

-This is repo demonstrates how to use extension methods in C#
+This repo demonstrates how to use extension methods in C#